How Much Is Child Support?

-Judges will often review a financial statement completed by each parent that lists all sources and amounts of income and all expenses before reaching a final figure for child support payments.
+Before a family law judge issues a court order for child support, they will often review a financial statement completed by each parent.
+The statement lists all sources and amounts of income and all expenses to assist the court in determining a final figure for the child support order.
 This worksheet can help parents gather important information regarding their financial situations.
+You can figure out your gross income.
+And then your net income after you subtract items from the gross.

 Online child support calculators offer an estimate of what parents may pay in child support, but you are cautioned not to rely on these calculators.
+The guidelines calculator has a disclaimer that spells this out.
+Remember that the calculator may not include some important factors.
+For instance, the costs of medical expenses like health care and health insurance may not be included.
+Likewise, the costs for daycare or childcare may not be present.
+However, a judge can consider those factors.
 Judges make the final determination of support and may interpret facts differently than parents, even if they use the same formula as the online calculator.

 Calculating Child Support: Determining Parents' Income

 Regardless of the state, a final child support award based on the guidelines is "income driven."
-That means how much child support you will pay is determined primarily by the income of both parties.
+That means how much child support you will pay is determined primarily by the monthly income of both parties.
 As such, it's crucial that parents understand what funds can and cannot be considered "income" under the child support guideline.

-Generally, when determining parents' income for the purpose of child support, courts look not only at salary and wages but also other sources of money, including the following:
+Generally, when determining parents' income for the purpose of child support, courts look not only at salary and wages but also other sources of money.
+Your gross income can include the following:

 - Government benefits (Social Security, worker's compensation, unemployment)